 But her legacy to the sport will be something far greater as she played an instrumental role in the creation of the organisation known today as World Women’s Snooker (WWS), which she still heads today as its president.

 For over 40 years her life has been intertwined with a sport that has fascinated her since she was a girl.
-Today in the first of a two-part interview, we hear from Mandy about how she became involved with snooker and the events that led to the formation of WWS in 1981.
+Today we hear from Mandy about how she became involved with snooker and the events that led to the formation of WWS in 1981.

 “When I left school, I used to go to a local BRSA (British Rail Staff Association) club with my parents because there were a lot of activities including pool and bar billiards,” said Fisher.
 “One day they were short on players in their team and they asked me to play pool and I won.
 I then won the local singles championship in my area which was a big achievement at the time.
 I was the only woman ever to be in it and the only woman ever to win it.